 Maintenance

 Regardless of where you live, be it in a house or an apartment complex, the need for maintenance services is inevitable.
-Maintenance workers may have, or need access to, the inside of your home.
-As they may spend a longer period of time within your home, this may make you vulnerable to compromising scenarios.
+Maintenance workers may have, or need, access to the inside of your home.
+Schedule through your property manager when possible, require company photo ID, and confirm work orders before opening the door.
 Another potential threat people need to be mindful of is the threat of people posing as maintenance workers with the sole intention of making their way into your home.

 Security Measures You Can Implement to Stay Safe in Your Home